Homepage of the site 'What to do with your life?'

 •

-The therapist in his office is not in a good position to make the observations.
+The therapist in their office is not in a good position to make the observations.
 The proposed protocol is a field protocol.

 Overview of different personality structures

-Observation of the decision-making process leads us to propose the following classification:
+The observation of the course of decision-making leads us to propose the following classification:

 •